paper-cut/learngit/readme.txt

-Git is a version system.
+Git is a distributed version control systen
 Git is free software